 Twice a year, teachers prepare narrative reports of what each child has been learning to share with families.
 Teachers track each student’s progress through a mix of regular observation and formal assessment such as quizzes and projects as appropriate.
 Teachers also work to help students track their own progress.

-We believe that children are naturally curious, and when students are free to follow their own interests in a safe and caring environment, they are enthusiastic and joyful about learning across a variety of subjects–including traditional academic subjects like language arts, mathematics, and the sciences.
+We believe that children are naturally curious, and when students are free to follow their own interests in a safe and caring environment, they are enthusiastic and joyful about learning across all kinds of topics.

 Examples of Literacy Projects